juntyr/compression-safeguards/docs/index.md

 - *single variable only*: The `compression-safeguards` do not support multi-variable safeguarding.
 If several variables should be safeguarded together, e.g. as inputs to a multi-variable quantity of interest, the variables can be stacked along a new dimension and then used as input for a stencil quantity of interest, e.g. as shown in the [`kinetic-energy.ipynb`](examples/kinetic-energy.ipynb) example.
 Note that compressing stacked variables with different data distributions might require prior normalisation.

 - *no unstructured grids*: The `compression-safeguards` do not support unstructured grids for stencil safeguards (pointwise safeguards can be applied to any data).
 However, irregularly spaced grids are supported, e.g. by providing the coordinates as a late-bound parameter to a quantity of interest, e.g. for an arbitrary grid spacing to a finite difference.
 Please reach out if you want to collaborate on bringing support for unstructured grids to the `compression-safeguards`.

-- *no chunked data*: The `compression-safeguards` (and `numcodecs-safeguards` frontend) assume that they are applied to the entire data at once, i.e. that they are not applied to data chunks one by one.
-If you are only using pointwise safeguards, you can also safely apply the safeguards to chunks.
-However, if you are using stencil safeguard, which upholds safety guarantees over local neighbourhoods of points, compressing each chunk independently would likely violate the safety requirements around the chunk boundaries.
-For instance, cross-chunk-boundary monotonic sequences would might no longer be preserved as monotonic by the `monotonicity` safeguard. *Apply stencil safeguards to individual chunks at your own risk!* If you would like a peek at how safeguards can be safely applied to chunked data, you can have a look at the [`chunked.ipynb`](examples/chunked.ipynb) example.
-We are working on further frontends that will correctly handle cross-chunk safeguards out of the box.

 - *expensive*: The `compression-safeguards` require substantial computation at compression time, since safety requirements have to be checked, potentially re-established, and then checked again.
 Safeguarding a quantity of interest can be particularly expensive since rounding errors have to be checked for at every step.
 However, these extensive checks allow the safeguards to provide hard safety guarantees that users can rely on.